Mean (song): Production and composition

 Swift produced the re-recording with Christopher Rowe, who recorded her vocals at Kitty Committee Studio in London.
 David Payne recorded the track at Blackbird Studio in Nashville; Derek Garten provided additional engineering at Prime Recording Studio in Nashville, assisted by Lowell Reynolds.
 The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia; engineered for mix by Bryce Bordone; and mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey.
 Musicians who played instruments include Amos Heller (bass guitar), Paul Sidoti (acoustic guitar), Mike Meadows (banjo, mandolin), Max Bernstein (acoustic guitar), Matt Billingslea (drums, percussion), and Jonathan Yudkin (fiddle).
 Heller, Meadows, and Billingslea provided handclapping, while Swift, Liz Huett, and Caitlin Evanson provided background vocals.
 A country pop track, "Mean (Taylor's Version)" is 3 minutes and 58 seconds long.
 The production has a few differences: the fiddle is mixed lower, the vocal harmonies are softer, and Swift sings without a country vocal twang.

 Reviews

-Some critics, such as Amelia Eqbal from CBC.ca and Maura Johnston from Rolling Stone praised Swift's mature vocals as intriguing, while The Daily Telegraphs Poppie Platt felt they "can seem jarring, at first, to hear".
+Some critics, such as Amelia Eqbal from CBC.ca and Maura Johnston from Rolling Stone, praised Swift's mature vocals as intriguing; The Daily Telegraphs Poppie Platt felt they "can seem jarring, at first, to hear".
 The Guardians Laura Snapes thought that the re-recording sounds "more conciliatory" compared to the original version due to its mature and softer vocals.
 Mark Sutherland of Rolling Stone UK considered it one of the tracks from Speak Now (Taylor's Version) that retained the intensity that made Speak Now a standout album: "The wounded distress [...] still cuts every bit as deep."
 Kate Solomon from the newspaper i stated that the re-recording made her appreciate the song's "silly satisfaction".